-An enamel-coated cast-iron Dutch oven is the ultimate kitchen multi-cooker — and unlike other trendier devices (*ahem* Instant Pot), it’s withstood the test of time.
+An enamel-coated cast-iron Dutch oven is the ultimate kitchen multi-cooker—and unlike other trendier devices (*ahem* Instant Pot), it’s withstood the test of time.
 This handy gadget can go from the stovetop right into the oven, meaning you can sear meat in it before braising or stewing.
-Think of it as the original slow cooker —whatever you do in your crock pot, you can probably do in your Dutch oven.
+Think of it as the original slow cooker—whatever you do in your crock pot, you can probably do in your Dutch oven.
 Since it retains heat well, it’s also great for baking crusty loaves of bread.
 And it looks beautifully rustic as a serving dish.
-Le Creuset’s French ovens (starting at $190) are always a popular choice, and you can’t go wrong with a Staub cocotte, either (mini cocottes start at $115).
+Le Creuset’s French ovens (starting at $230) are always a popular choice, and you can’t go wrong with a Staub cocotte, either (mini cocottes start at $115).
 For a less-expensive pick, try one of these less-than-$100 Dutch ovens.

 A stand mixer, like the classic KitchenAid, is a must-have for avid bakers.
 With one of these, never again will you develop carpal tunnel after attempting to cream butter and sugar with a whisk or wooden spoon.
 Best of all, there’s a laundry list of attachments for this device, including a pasta press and a sausage stuffer!
 They come in 20 colours, so you can choose one to match your kitchen and display it proudly on your counter.
 If you’re a home baker, Kitchen Aid's 5-quart artisan mixer should be more than sufficient (approx. $500).